zwubbena/hb2-rdspd-funding/README.md

 ### 📜 Business Rule
 **BR-012: Rounding and Tolerance Verification**
 > Final verification requires confirming that the total adjusted funding meets the minimum allocation requirement within acceptable rounding tolerances.
-Small variances due to decimal precision in per-student calculations are acceptable as long as the total approaches the statutory minimum.
+Small variances are likely due to decimal round precision (i.e., Minor discrepancies between expected and calculated values likely the result of rounding numbers during intermediate calculations).

 #### 📘 Calculation Requirement

 Perform final verification that the total adjusted funding meets the minimum allotment requirement.
-The small rounding difference ($1.12) is due to decimal precision in the per-student calculations and is within acceptable tolerances.
+The small rounding difference ($1.12) is due to decimal precision in the per-student calculations.

 #### Values: